Lee Dae-hoon: Honours

 In 2018, at the 56th Korea Sports Awards, Lee received the Cheongnyong Medal, the highest class of the Order of Sport Merit, which is awarded to individuals for outstanding achievements in sports.

 Personal life

-Lee got engaged to his non-celebrity girlfriend of the same age in 2018, and the couple married on May 25, 2019.
+Lee became engaged to his girlfriend in 2018, and they married on May 25, 2019.
 They have one son, Lee Ye-chan, who was born in November 2018.